indeedeng/proctor/README.md

 #### Deploying New Variables

-When you add a new context variable without a defaultValue to the service configuration, all API users are required to include it on every request.
+When you add a new context variable without a defaultValue to the Pipet configuration, all API users are required to include it on every request.
 Otherwise, the API will return an error.

 To avoid this, before deploying a new context variable, make sure that every user of the API includes that variable in their requests.
 After that, you can safely deploy Pipet without causing API errors.